hartwigmedical/hmftools/sage/README.md

 ALT: AAAT A<b>A</b>T...
 </pre>

-We can detect local realigned variants using a similiar process to phasing but without adjusting the relative position by the INDEL insert/delete sequence.
+We can detect local realigned variants using a similar process to phasing but without adjusting the relative position by the INDEL insert/delete sequence.

 Any variants that are can be locally realigned are given a shared `LRS` (local realigned set) identifier.